FrontenderMagazine/five-ways-prevent-bad-microcopy/eng.md

 ## 5. If Content Is King, Then Treat Context Like A Queen.

-The hot saying right now is “*Content* is king.”
+The hot saying right now is “Content is king.”
 Native advertising, or the integration of relevant content into a natural experience for the purpose of acquisition, is becoming a core offering of many agencies and has spawned a few popular startups.